jupist/Network-File-System/README.md

 **Example:**
 ```
 CREATE myfile.txt
+CREATE documents/report.txt
 ```

+**Replication Behavior:**
+- **2+ Storage Servers**: File is automatically replicated to two different servers
+- **1 Storage Server**: File is stored on the single available server
+- **Server Selection**: Uses intelligent round-robin algorithm for load balancing

 **Notes:**
-- Files are automatically assigned to a storage server using round-robin distribution
+- Files are automatically assigned using round-robin distribution across available servers
 - The owner is automatically set to the user creating the file
 - Creates an empty file initially
+- All replication is transparent to the user

 ---